Danielchf2006/HLS_Tasks_Analysis/README.md

 ### Load Dataframe

 The dataframe used in this project is contributed by @georgewzg95.
 The dataset is loaded from a CSV file.
+The dataframe contains 1340 entries and different FPGA tasks.
 The dataset contains various hardware performance measurements.
 Columns include:

 clock_speed: The speed at which the task operates.
 Higher clock speeds usually indicate faster processing times.